mikekeith52/AllStatesForecast/user_guide.md

 - Parameters:
   - **test_length** : int, default 1
       - the number of periods to holdout in order to test the model
-      - must be at least 1 (AssertionError raised if not)
+      - must be at least 1
   - **Xvars** : list, "all", None, or starts with "top_", default None
       - the independent variables used to make predictions
       - if it is a list, will attempt to estimate a model with that list of Xvars
       - if it begins with "top_", the character(s) after should be an int and will attempt to estimate a model with the top however many Xvars
       - "top" is determined through absolute value of the pearson correlation coefficient on the training set
-      - if using "top_" and the integer is a greater number than the available x regressors, the model will be estimated with all available       - regressors that are not perfectly colinear and have variation
+      - if using "top_" and the integer is a greater number than the available x regressors, the model will be estimated with all available regressors that are not perfectly colinear and have variation
       - if it is "all", will attempt to estimate a model with all available x regressors, regardless of whether there is collinearity or no variation
-      - because the auto.arima function fails in the cases of perfect collinearity or no variation, using "top_" or a list with one element is       - option
+      - because the auto.arima function fails in the cases of perfect collinearity or no variation, using "top_" or a list with one element is safest option
       - if no arima model can be estimated, will raise an error
   - **call_me** : str, default "auto_arima"
       - the model's nickname -- this name carries to the self.info, self.mape, and self.forecasts dictionaries